benhatsor/web-game-controller/README.md

 ---

 The [Gamepad API Test](https://luser.github.io/gamepadtest/) by [luser](https://github.com/luser) was a great point of reference in putting this together.
+The styling's based off of [Discord](https://discord.gg)'s styling.